- The Fiscal

 - What You

 The coronavirus (COVID-19) pandemic has led to a massive reduction of economic activity in the United States.
-Millions of Americans are out of work and are increasingly relying on the Supplemental Nutrition Assistance Program (SNAP), a key part of the social safety net that provides benefits to help those with low or reduced incomes buy food.
+Millions of Americans are out of work and are relying on the Supplemental Nutrition Assistance Program (SNAP), a key part of the social safety net that provides benefits to help those with low or reduced incomes buy food.

 As noted above, in addition to the countercyclical nature of SNAP, the growth in spending also results from legislative changes to the program.
 The Families First Coronavirus Response Act (FFCRA), which was signed into law on March 18, included provisions that expanded SNAP benefits for new and existing recipients during the ongoing public health emergency.
 In particular, the FFCRA: